DEVBUILDSTACK/DORG/README.md

 ## Project Description

-The DMoney Squads of Creator, Innovators are building a comprehensive socialFi solution designed to extend the reach of Defi and creator education content.
-Similsr to Fundio this project has been licensed the Assurative (456iP, LLC) back-end tech stack to deliver a powerful and scalable tran4sactional and compliant decentralized finance DApp platform.
+The Decensat.Money Squads are existing DeFi and Digital Asset Space Content Creators.
+Innovators that are building, educating, and in the process evangelizing socialFi and extend the reach of Decentralized finance.
+Similsr to Fundio this project has been licensed in its' use of the Assurative,ai technology stack (456iP, LLC).
+Specifically, both the common back-end tech stack aids in delivering a powerful and scalable transactional and compliant decentralized finance DApp platform.

 ## Installation Instructions